Tree as Symbol

 Can you explain the basic elements of a Branch?

 All students will work with their mentor to develop an individualized learning plan towards the beginning of the Branch, driven by educational goals and needs.
 Each Branch will have core elements or requirements that provide clinical training and exploration.
 These will include a clinical experience in the Emergency Department, intensive care unit, and Branch-specific sub-internships.
 Each Branch will have opportunities to pursue professional interests, chosen based on milestone assessments and their individualized learning plan.
 Each Branch will have rigorous scientific learning with clinical practice, designed to complement a student's’ professional development, comprised of science rotations, experiences that bring science to the bedside, and the opportunities to deepen their research activities.
 Finally, each Branch will have time for developing a professional intention with a plan, designed by the student and their mentor to develop a broad range of skills to become leaders in medicine.
-This will include “boot camps” and capstone experiences where learners develop their specific readiness for residency and the professional domain they will be entering.
+This will include residency prep courses and capstone experiences where learners develop their specific readiness for residency and the professional domain they will be entering.

 Why are you asking students to declare their career choice earlier?